dschadow/JavaSecurity/README.md

 ##crypto-keyczar
 Crypto demo project using [Keyczar](http://www.keyczar.org) to encrypt and decrypt data with asymmetric (RSA) and symmetric (AES) keys as well as to sign and verify data (DSA).
 All classes contain **main** methods to execute the samples.

-**The latest Keyczar dependency is not available in any public Maven repo so far.
-[Download](https://github.com/google/keyczar) the jar and add it to your local Maven repository manually.**

 ##crypto-shiro
 Crypto demo project using [Apache Shiro](http://shiro.apache.org) to encrypt and decrypt data with symmetric (AES) keys as well as hash data (passwords).
 All classes contain **main** methods to execute the samples.